Ferroin/Roll35/README.md

   - Bane Weapons
 * The ability to enable and disable specific items at runtime (with per-server config).
 * Support for hyperlinks in rolled items.
+This will require sending rolled items as embeds instead of plain messages, because Discord is stupid and refuses to support Markdown link syntax anywhere but in embeds.
 * Support for rolling specific base weapons or armor as magic items.
 * Support for simply rolling dice.